-5 Tips for New Dungeons and Dragons Players
+Five Tips for New Dungeons and Dragons Players

 Dungeons and Dragons can be overwhelming for beginners.
 Wrapping your head around character creation, understanding how the dungeon master fits into the equation, figuring out gameplay, learning how combat works, and taking in even the basics of how spell-casting works can be a lot to digest.
-This article offers some guidance around what new players should expect, and suggestions for how they should work their way into the game.
+This article offers some guidance around what new players should expect and suggestions for how they should work their way into the game.

 Focus On Your Character

 Even after you create a character it can be incredibly easy to get caught up flipping through the Dungeons and Dragons Player's Handbook reading about all of the cool things that are possible as a result of different class, race, and background combinations.
 However, if you're new to Dungeons and Dragons, the most important thing for you to do is focus on understanding everything about your character and their make-up.
 Read through the information associated with your class and race a few times.
-If you're character is capable of casting spells, make sure you develop a deep understanding of those spells.
+If your character is capable of casting spells, make sure you develop a deep understanding of those spells.
 Flesh out a strong back story for your character.
 That will not only result in a richer game experience for everyone involved, but it will also force you to dig into some of the more nuanced components of your character.

-Nothing is Off Limits
+Nothing Is off Limits

 Have fun and explore.
 Don't be afraid to do something that you feel is representative of what your character would actually do.
 If the DM tells you that there's a pile of trash in the corner and you feel like your character would go and poke that pile of trash with a stick, go and do it.
 If you want to pick a random fight in a bar, go ahead and do it.
 If the dungeon master says there are two creepy looking kids on the street and you want to go talk to them, go and do it.
-The world of Dungeons and Dragons is wide open, and a good dungeon master is prepared to roll with whatever direction you want to go, and should embrace your curiosity, even if he didn't see that coming.
+The world of Dungeons and Dragons is wide open, and a good dungeon master is prepared to roll with whatever direction you want to go and should embrace your curiosity, even if he didn't see that coming.